Mat Kilau (film)

 The film is set in 1892 when Pahang was under British colonial rule.
 The film was produced by Rahman Dali, Shahruddin Dali, and Yusof Haslam.
 Filming began in 2018 and reportedly ended in 2021.
 The film was co-produced by Studio Kembara Sdn Bhd, and Skop Productions Sdn Bhd.

-The official poster of Mat Kilau: Kebangkitan Pahlawan was unveiled on 13 May 2022, while its official trailer was released on 16 June 2022.
+The official poster of Mat Kilau: The Rise of a Warrior was unveiled on 13 May 2022, while its official trailer was released on 16 June 2022.
 The film preview ceremony was held at Golden Screen Cinemas (GSC) on the same date.
 The film was officially released on 23 June 2022.

 The film was a commercial success and an audience hit.
-Produced on a budget of RM8 million, the film grossed RM97 million after 40 days, making it the highest grossing Malaysian film of all time.
-The film received moderate reviews, but attracted controversy over its depictions of non-Malay characters and promoting Malay nationalism.
+Produced on a budget of RM8 million, the film grossed RM100 million after 40 days, making it the highest grossing Malaysian film of all time.

 Summary

-The story is set in 1892, during the British colonial rule in the lands of Pahang, three years prior to the formation of the Federated Malay States.
+Events of the movie is set in 1892, during British colonial rule in Pahang, three years prior to the formation of the Federated Malay States.

-The British had exploited the wealth of Pahang's produce belonging to the Malays by imposing taxes on traders and reaping the produce of the people as well as interfering in their customary and religious affairs.
+The British exploited the wealth of Pahang's produce belonging to the Malays, by imposing taxes on traders and reaping the produce of the people, as well as interfering in their customary and religious affairs.

-The action was taken by the British without the consent of the Malays in Pahang and has caused them to act against the British.
+The actions taken by the British were done without the consent of the Malays in Pahang, causing them to act against the British in retaliation.

-In the spirit of defending Pahang, his homeland; and Malaya and freeing it from further occupation, Mat Kilau, a Malay warrior, along with his father, Tok Gajah, and his friends, fought hard against the British administration.
+In spirit of defending his homeland of Pahang and freeing it from further occupation, Mat Kilau, a Malay warrior, along with his father, Tok Gajah, and his friends, fought against the British administration.

-Conflict and pressure were faced by the British following the clever plan of resistance by Mat Kilau and Tok Gajah, which turned into a fierce battle.
-In the story; none of the English is hurt except the forced labours brought from India and China being murdered.
+Conflict and political pressure were faced by the British; and following a plan of resistance by Mat Kilau and his friends, they ultimately clashed with the British in armed battle to determine the fate of Pahang.